You can customize the Help Center theme to match your brand by modifying the site's colors, layout, and more.

-There are generally two ways in which you can affect how your space appears in the Viewport view: by editing the theme-settings in the theme editor and by manipulating content in Confluence, like setting labels on pages.
+There are generally two ways to change how your space appears in the Viewport: by editing the "theme-settings.properties" file in the theme editor and by changing content in Confluence, like adding labels to pages.

-On this page, you will learn how the Help Center theme can be customized in general, both in terms of appearance and content.
-For more info about which settings need to be altered to change a specific component, refer to the view-specific pages:
+On this page, you'll learn how to customize the appearance and content of the Help Center theme.
+To learn which settings to alter to change a specific component, refer to the view-specific pages:

 - Global Settings